jingzhian/mkdocs-md-notes/docs/gastroenterology.md

 Management

 - Do not insert a nasogastric tube as it may worsen the bleeding!
-- Start IV **somatostatin** 250 mcg bolus, followed by an IV infusion of 250 mcg/hr (successful in up to 85-90% of cases).
+- Start **IV somatostatin 250 mcg** bolus, followed by an IV infusion of 250 mcg/hr (successful in up to 85-90% of cases).
 - If somatostatin is unsuccessful in stopping the bleeding, and there is the risk of the patient exsanguinating before endoscopy can be arranged, then the insertion of a **Sengstaken-Blakemore tube** should be considered.
 This should be inserted *only by* an experienced operator.
 - Administer IV **antibiotic prophylaxis** with **ceftriaxone or ciprofloxacin** to prevent spontaneous bacterial peritonitis.
+- TIPPS
+  - TIPPS in singapore is IR guided and thus while early TIPSS definition is within 48 hours, there are logistical limitations
+  - Use temporising treatments like SB and Dannis stents in the interim
+- DO NOT USE APC for managing varices - too deep.
+Bleeding will become more intense.

 ### Esophagitis